-Heading into today, shares of the drugstore chain and pharmacy benefits manager had gained 3.32% over the past month, lagging the Retail-Wholesale sector's gain of 3.9% and the S&P 500's gain of 3.92% in that time.
+Prior to today's trading, shares of the drugstore chain and pharmacy benefits manager had lost 1.86% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 4.13% and the S&P 500's gain of 0.57% in that time.

-Investors should also note any recent changes to analyst estimates for CVS.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for CVS.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
-CVS is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.18% higher.
+CVS is holding a Zacks Rank of #3 (Hold) right now.

-It is also worth noting that CVS currently has a PEG ratio of 1.38.
+Investors should also note that CVS has a PEG ratio of 1.44 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.38 at yesterday's closing price.
+Retail - Pharmacies and Drug Stores stocks are, on average, holding a PEG ratio of 1.73 based on yesterday's closing prices.